British Columbia Osteopathic Association

 No. Currently, the only accredited colleges of osteopathic medicine graduating qualified osteopathic graduates are found in the USA.
-There are 30 accredited osteopathic medical schools in the United States.
+There are 33 accredited osteopathic medical schools with 48 campuses in the United States.

 I hold an osteopathic diploma or certificate granted from a school outside of United States.
 Can I register to practice osteopathy in British Columbia?

 No. Only those graduates from COA/AOA accredited colleges of osteopathic medicine in the United States have the osteopathic qualifications and meet the requirements for eligibility to register with the provincial College of Physicians and Surgeons for osteopathic practice in BC.
 Other practitioners using osteopathic titles are not eligible for membership in the BCOA, nor are they eligible for registration to practice in BC or Canada.
 PLEASE ALSO NOTE THAT THERE ARE NO GOVERNMENT RECOGNIZED OR ACCREDITED OSTEOPATHIC PROGRAMS WITHIN CANADA.